farhanma/CS242/README.md

 ## Usage

 First, you need to run the **baduk.go** via typing `go run baduk.go` in your terminal.
-Then, run **goGraphics.py** via `python2 goGraphics.py`.
+Then, run **goGraphics.py** via typing `python2 goGraphics.py`.
-You play through your terminal, following the instructions and the pyGame will simulate your movement on the X window screen.
+You play the game using the terminal window, following the instructions on the screen, and the pyGame will simulate your movements on the X window screen.